sal-ortiz/webcam-stream-app-demo/README.md

     --device <id>           override default device id [0]
 ```
 ### Extra
-The file `streaming_demo.py` illustrates basically how to use OpenCV to stream and take snapshots.
+The file `streaming_demo.py` illustrates a basic method to use OpenCV to stream and take snapshots.